segarciat/TLPI/ch05-FileIO-Further-Details/exercises/03-atomic-append/README.md

    independent entry on the open file table.

 2. The kernel scheduler decides that the time slice for the process has expired.
-   It puts process 1 on hold and gives control to process 2.
+   It suspends process 1 and gives control to process 2.

 3. Process 2 calls `lseek(fd, 0, SEEK_END)`, updating its file offset to the same
    location as process 1.